Skip to navigation Skip to content

 Note: un-holding this type of debt will trigger the debt to be automatically raised.

-To un-hold the debt, in the following fields:
+To un-hold the debt, in these fields:

-• Debt Selection, key 'S'
+• Debt Selection, key S

 • Nxt, key DMNUNHLD > [Enter]